-I am currently consumed in the whole wedding planning process.
-And when I say consumed it is by no means an exaggeration.
-I have vendors and suppliers e-mailing me day and night about flowers, cars, decorations, invitations, hair and make-up, photography and videography and on top of that I am constantly online shopping for bridesmaid dresses and groomsman outfits and all the tiny details like jewellery, ring boxes, bridal party gifts and flower girl headbands.
-It can be very overwhelming.
-The only thing getting me through this tedious part of the planning (apart from how incredible our big day is going to be) is the fact that I am also planning my honeymoon!
-And let’s be honest, this is the fun part…
+We’re currently completely consumed in the whole wedding planning process.
+That’s not an exaggeration at all either.
+We have vendors and suppliers e-mailing us day and night about flowers, cars, decorations, invitations, hair and make-up, photography, videography and more, and on top of that we’re constantly online shopping for bridesmaid dresses, groomsman suits and all the tiny details like jewellery, ring boxes, bridal party gifts and flower girl headbards.

 Costa Rica (image found here)

-It feels like we have been thinking about and planning our honeymoon for pretty much as long as the wedding.
-No matter how excited we are about the wedding, travel planning is my thing, and I find it much easier than wedding planning, so it’s like an easy part to think about.
-After months and months of craziness our honeymoon is going to be a time for us to finally chill out, relax and just be together as husband and wife.
-Things definitely aren’t going to get any less crazy before the wedding, as we are now in the lead up to Christmas and a January full of celebrations.
-Here are some tips to choosing the perfect honeymoon destination.
+After months and months of craziness planning the wedding, our honeymoon is going to be a time for us to finally chill out, relax and just be together as husband and wife.
+Things definitely aren’t going to get any less crazy before the wedding, as we are currently in the lead up to Christmas and a January full of celebrations.

 Book your honeymoon fantasy